China's June factory price inflation subdued on modest raw materials recovery

 "However, the rising price doesn't change the fundamental situation of oversupply and weak demand."

-China's biggest steel maker, Baoshan Iron & Steel, cut its main steel products prices for May and June after a long series of increases.
+China's biggest steel maker, Baoshan Iron & Steel (600019.SS), cut its main steel products prices for May and June after a long series of increases.

 On a month-on-month basis, the PPI fell 0.2 percent in June.